Write a prescription

 1. Start an encounter with the patient.

-For a detailed explanation of how to do this, see the Start an encounter article.
+For a detailed explanation of how to do this, see the Start an Encounter article.

 When the encounter starts, the Current Encounter pane will open and display the clinical modules.